-The College of Western Idaho (CWI) recently completed work on a comprehensive local needs assessment (CLNA) in compliance with the 2018 Perkins V federal legislation.
-The assessment will help provide a clear view of labor needs in our ten county service region.
+College of Western Idaho (CWI) recently completed work on a comprehensive local needs assessment (CLNA) in compliance with the 2018 Perkins V federal legislation.
+The assessment will help provide a clear view of labor needs in the College's 10-county service region.

 The assessment will also provide insight about opportunities to provide needed training to the local labor market and emerging industries in our service region.
 Results from the needs assessment will inform annual Perkins V applications and CWI institutional strategies to address current and future needs of the local communities and businesses that make up Region 3 and the State of Idaho.